shagflak/keystonedemo/README.md

 Note: This project was created using the yeoman generator 'yo keystone' and have as default 'gulp' to build the system although you can also use the npm scripts defined on package.json refer to gulpfile.js and package.json for commands.

-And adjust your mongo host if needed (I am running on windows and this is the default host when running <mongod --dbpath="C:/db">)

 #KeystoneJS File Tree Structure
 <pre>